ece362-purdue/proton-labs/lab0-intro/README.md

 ## Instructional Objectives
 - To become familiar with the BHEE 162 laboratory, policies, lab stations, and equipment.
-- To configure your GitHub account for use with GitHub Classroom and add SSH keys for easy access.
+- To configure your GitHub account and set up VScode to easily clone lab repositories.
 - To get hands-on experience with the Proton development board, its accompanying components, and PlatformIO IDE in VScode that you will use all semester.

 > [!CAUTION]